gluster/glusterdocs/docs/Administrator-Guide/Setting-Up-Clients.md

     with previous releases).
 The brick ports are now randomized, a port is randomly selected within the range of base_port to max_port as defined in glusterd.vol file and then assigned to the brick.
-For example: if you have five bricks, you need to have at least 5 ports open within the given range.
+For example: if you have five bricks, you need to have at least 5 ports open within the given range of base_port and max_port.
+    To reduce the number of open ports, one can lower the max_port value in the glusterd.vol file and restart glusterd to get it into effect.

     You can use the following chains with iptables:
 ~~~